-US gasoline inventories rose by 1.895 million barrels in the week ended October 16th, 2020, following a 1.626 million drop in the previous week and compared to market expectations of a 1.829 million decline, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration
+US gasoline inventories dropped by 0.708 million barrels in the week ending November 12th, following a 1.555 million decline in the previous period and compared with market forecasts of a 0.575 million decrease, data from the EIA Petroleum Status Report showed.
+It was the sixth consecutive period of a higher than expected drop in gasoline stocks. source: U.S. Energy Information Administration

-Gasoline Stocks Change in the United States is expected to be -150.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gasoline Stocks Change in the United States to stand at -15.00 in 12 months time.
-In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2021, according to our econometric models.
+Gasoline Stocks Change in the United States is expected to be -500.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.